Skip to content

 How It Works

 Utilizing the unique properties of light, the Optical Thickness Gauge (OTG) accurately measures the thickness of transparent and semi-transparent materials.
-To make a measurement, light is transmitted into the material resulting in reflections at each surface and layer interface which can then be collected and analyzed by optical interferometry.
-Our unique interferometer design provides an “optical ruler” that very precisely measures the difference in length traveled by each reflection to determine total thickness and the thickness of each layer.
+To make a measurement, light is transmitted into the material resulting in reflections at each surface and layer interface which is then collected and analyzed by optical interferometry.
+Bristol’s proprietary interferometer design includes an “optical ruler” that very precisely measures the difference in length traveled by each reflection to determine the thickness of each layer and total thickness.

 The Measurement Process